Rakesh Kumar Crowned Indian Rummy Grandmaster for North & East Zone at SOG Grandmasters Series - www.lokmattimes.com

 Rakesh Kumar Crowned Indian Rummy Grandmaster for North & East Zone at SOG Grandmasters Series

-PNN New Delhi [India], June 5: Rakesh Kumar from Rishikesh has emerged as a rising star in India's skill-based ...
+VMPL New Delhi [India], June 9: Rakesh Kumar from Rishikesh has emerged as a rising star in India's skill-based ...

 The Indian Rummy Grandmasters (IRG) event alone witnessed a turnout of 78,000 participants.
 After intense rounds and competitive gameplay, 150 finalists battled it out in the finals, culminating in Kumar's strategic victory.
 The tournament celebrated not only individual brilliance but also the growing recognition of mind sports in India's digital and youth-driven ecosystem.